tradle/why-hypercore/FAQ.md

 #### Large file handling

 Many applications (like chat, group chat, photo apps, social media apps and collaborative apps) need an ability to handle file sync, especially for very large media files.
-Hypercore is geared really well to enable these.
+Those providers hold large files in the central holding area, and we never really know of they delete them afterwards, potentially violating our privacy.
+They also have significant limits on file sizes.
+Hypercore is geared really well to enable these scenarios without a central server / provider and without limits.
+And on top of this it adds partial sync or streaming, so data do not need to be loaded fully to be viewed / explored.

 #### Bottom line on USP